victoria line, tube map app adventure

 Pimlico: See the Largest Collection of British Art in the World at Tate Britain

-Vauxhall: Here you can walk over Vauxhall Bridge and admire the Thames River.
+Vauxhall: You can walk over Vauxhall Bridge and admire the Thames River.
 You can spot the London Eye in the distance.
 The bridge has Grade II listed status and crosses over the river to connect Vauxhall on the south bank and Pimlico on the north bank.
-It dates back to 1906 when it replaced the Regent Bridge.
-Find out more about Vauxhall Bridge on Wikipedia.
+It dates back to 1906, when it replaced the Regent Bridge.
+You can find out more about Vauxhall Bridge on Wikipedia.

 tube map app, river thames, vauxhall bridge